 - 36 months

 You should apply between mid-October to 15 January for studies starting in the autumn semester (August/September).

-DisciplinesBusiness Administration Finance International Business View 10 other Masters in International Business in Sweden
+DisciplinesBusiness Administration Finance International Business View 8 other Bachelors in Business Administration in Sweden

 We are not aware of any academic requirements for this programme.